aFarkas/lazysizes/README.md

 ```

 ##<a name="specify-dimensions"></a>Tip: Specifying image dimensions (minimizing reflows and avoiding page jumps)
 To minimize reflows, content jumping or unpredictable behavior with some other JS widgets (isotope, masonry, some sliders/carousels...) the width **and** the height of an image should be calculable by the browser before the image source itself is loaded.
-For "static" images this can done using either CSS or using the content attributes:
+For "static" images this can be done using either CSS or using the content attributes:

 ```html
 <img